exakat/php-dictionary/dictionary/log.ini.rst

 Log is a list of event that happen during execution of a piece of software.

 Log report meaningful events during execution.
-They are used after execution to provide overview of the process : performance, exceptional events, etc.
+They are used after execution to provide overview of the process: performance, exceptional events, etc.

 Logs may be saved on the local machine, or exported to external storage.